 Most of the time, most people show interest in only two agent questions: 1.)
 How much money can I get for my house? and 2.)
 How much will your commission be?
 Very few sellers ask questions beyond these two and usually end up hiring the first agent they come across or on the basis of appearance or gut feeling.
 But selling a house is way too big a transaction for that.
 The first conversion with an agent should be treated as a job interview with you, the seller, in the employer’s seat.
-When you approach it in that way, use these questions to ask your agent when selling your Los Angeles home.
+When you approach it in that way, use these questions to ask your agent when selling your Riverside home.

 What is your experience?

 Agents simply may not be all that forthcoming about their experience and track record, so you have to ask.
 A home sale (and purchase) is usually the largest, most expensive business transaction any of us will ever be involved in.
 Your agent, then, absolutely must have the requisite knowledge and experience.
 You will need an agent with enough experience under her belt to competently handle everything from listing to closing.
 She will also need familiarity with the area, local inventory, and local real estate trends.